遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 Building Climate Resilience

 The effects of climate change and global warming are growing severe.
 To mitigate and adapt to climate risks, FENC adopted the Task Force on Climate-related Financial Disclosures (TCFD) assessment in 2019.
 Each year, the Company discloses the results in its annual Sustainability Report and on the Company website.
 In 2023, the Company issued its first TCFD Report.
-Leveraging the TCFD framework and sustainability disclosure standards from Draft IFRS S2 Climate-related Disclosures, the report is an assessment of climate-related financial risks and opportunities on FENC Businesses and production sites with which the Company wishes to cultivate a resilience mindset.
+Leveraging the TCFD framework and sustainability disclosure standards from IFRS S2 Climate-related Disclosures, the report is an assessment of climate-related financial risks and opportunities on FENC Businesses and production sites with which the Company wishes to cultivate a resilience mindset.

-Download the company's Climate-Related Financial Disclosures (TCFD) report.
+FENC Climate-Related Financial Disclosures (TCFD) Report 2023

 Climate Governance